suhailamohammed/Skin-Lesion-Classification/README.md

 ## Training

 Run all cells in the notebook.
-Saves best model (`skin_lesion_model.pth`) based on validation accuracy.
+Saves best model (`skin_lesion_resnet18.pth`) based on validation accuracy.
 More details on the model can be found on [Hugging Face](https://huggingface.co/suhaila-mohammed/skin-lesion-image-classifier).

 ## Results
 The model was trained for **5 epochs**, with the **best model achieved at the last epoch**.